Create a REST Data Source from Shared Components.

 - Click Next.

 - REST Data Source Type - Determines the REST Data Source type, which is either a built-in type or a type defined by a REST Source Plug-In.
-The following built-in types are supported:
+Available built-in REST Data Sources types include:

 - Remote Server: